Unspeakable Sins: Development

 The series was officially commissioned by Netflix, with Pablo Ambrosini and Felipe Aguilar Dulcé serving as director and the script is penned by Leticia López Margalli and Guillermo Ríos, while Mar Abierto Productions managed the production.

 Filming

 The principal photography of the series concluded in 2024.
-The filming took place in Mexico City.
+The filming took place in and near Mexico City.

 Music

 The soundtrack for Unspeakable Sins is sung by María Leon and Yahir.